NanoGraf31415926535/minecraft_over_the_weekend/README.md

 ##### Windows

 You might have better luck building under WSL with an X environment to pass graphics through.
 Otherwise, good luck! 🤷‍♂️

-##### Windows

-good luck 🤷‍♂️ probably try building under WSL and using an X environment to pass graphics through.